 Stream 2 Practice Expedition – Yatsugatake

-Right before the Autumn Break, a group of Stream 2 and Stream 3 students, together with a faculty member, set off on an adventurous practice expedition in the rainy Yatsugatake, a volcanic mountain range on the border between Nagano prefecture and Yamanashi prefecture.
+Right before the Autumn Break, a group of Stream 2 and Stream 3 students, set off on an adventurous practice expedition in the rainy Yatsugatake, a volcanic mountain range on the border between Nagano prefecture and Yamanashi prefecture.

 Students went to various peaks in the mountain range, including Nyuu (2,351m), Nakayama (2,496m) and Tengu-dake (2,646m), as well as a walk around the Shirokoma Lake.